holochain/holochain/CONTRIBUTING.md

 ### How to create a "test wasm"

 Holochain has many "test wasms", which are sample zomes written to demonstrate specific functionality.
-These

 It may be necessary to write a test wasm if the problem you've encountered has to do with the actual machinery of executing Wasm code.
 It may also be a good option if you discovered a problem while writing a zome yourself, in which case you can simply copy and paste the offending code into a new test wasm.